w3f/Grants-Program/applications/tokenomics-survey-2022.md

 - how you intend to use, enhance, promote and support your project in the short term, and
   - The working paper will be posted to [SSRN (e.g. FEN - Cryptocurrency Research eJournal)](https://papers.ssrn.com/sol3/JELJOUR_Results.cfm?form_name=journalBrowse&journal_id=3839004), [IDEAS](https://ideas.repec.org/), [Arxiv (q-fin.GN)](https://arxiv.org/list/q-fin.GN/recent) and the Polkadot forum.
 - the team's long-term plans and intentions in relation to it.
-  - Engage in a more forward-looking/positive analysis of how to design a token-economy, addressing any gaps identified in this review.
+  - Engage in a more forward-looking/positive analysis of how to design an aspect of the Substrate/Polkadot token-economy that addresses a current need.
-  - Create a practical "how-to design a Polkadot/Substrate token-economy" series aimed at developers without any relevant economics/finance background.
   - Create RFP's addressing pallet functionality gaps that are identified in the course of the above.

 ## Additional Information :heavy_plus_sign: